GK2103/GK2103.github.io/README.md

 [Link To GitHub Repository of Project](https://github.com/GK2103/Centre-Forward-Market-Value-Analysis)

 ##### Problem Area:
-In professional football, there's an ongoing debate about how a player's market value is determined, especially for 'Centre-Forwards.'
-For my study, I used data from the 'Most Expensive Footballers 2021' dataset, which considers various factors such as a player's performance and the competitiveness of the league.
-I analysed the top 50 'Centre-Forwards' to assess how goals and assists significantly impact their market value.
+In professional football, there is an ongoing debate about how a player's market value is determined, especially for 'Centre-Forwards.'
+This study analyses the influence of goals and assists on the market value of the top 50 'Centre-Forwards' using the 'Most Expensive Footballers 2021' dataset.

 ##### Results:
 ![Slide2](https://github.com/GK2103/GK2103.github.io/assets/99646891/8195b0e1-1619-4a43-bf13-dc8757552d5c)